improvedk/improve.dk/source/_posts/avoiding-regressions-in-orcamdf-by-system-testing/avoiding-regressions-in-orcamdf-by-system-testing.md

 ## System testing

-On the other end of the spectrum, we have [system testing](http://en.wikipedia.org/wiki/System_testing" target="_blank).
-System testing seeks to test the system as a whole, largely ignoring the inner workings of either system, which merits a categorization as [black-box testing](http://en.wikipedia.org/wiki/Black_box_testing" target="_blank).
+On the other end of the spectrum, we have [system testing](http://en.wikipedia.org/wiki/System_testing).
+System testing seeks to test the system as a whole, largely ignoring the inner workings of either system, which merits a categorization as [black-box testing](http://en.wikipedia.org/wiki/Black_box_testing).
 In the case of OrcaMDF I’ve estimated that I can catch 90% of all regressions using just 10% of the time, compared to unit testing which would have the reverse properties.
 As such, it’s a great way to test during development, while allowing for the introduction of key unit & integration tests as necessary.

-Say I wanted to test the parsing of user table names in the [DatabaseMetaData](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/MetaData/DatabaseMetaData.cs" target="_blank) class, I could mock the values of the SysObjects list, while also mocking [MdfFile](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/Engine/MdfFile.cs" target="_blank) as that’s a require parameter for the constructor.
+Say I wanted to test the parsing of user table names in the [DatabaseMetaData](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/MetaData/DatabaseMetaData.cs) class, I could mock the values of the SysObjects list, while also mocking [MdfFile](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/Engine/MdfFile.cs) as that’s a require parameter for the constructor.
 To do that, I’d have to extract MdfFile into an interface and use a mocking framework on top of that.

 Taking the system testing approach, I’m instead performing the following workflow:

-* <span style="font-family: 'Lucida Sans Unicode';">Connect to a running SQL Server.</span>
+* Connect to a running SQL Server.
-* <span style="font-family: 'Lucida Sans Unicode';">Create test schema in the fixture setup.</span>
+* Create test schema in the fixture setup.
-* <span style="font-family: 'Lucida Sans Unicode';">Detach the database.</span>
+* Detach the database.
-* <span style="font-family: 'Lucida Sans Unicode';">Run OrcaMDF on the detached .mdf file and validate the results.</span>
+* Run OrcaMDF on the detached .mdf file and validate the results.

 A sample test, creating two user tables and validating the output from the DatabaseMetaData, looks like this: